nikhil.io

 Gemini (May 23 - June 22)

 You are a quick and intelligent thinker.
 People like you because you are bisexual.
 You are inclined to expect too much for too little.
-This means your are a cheap bastard.
+This means you’re are a cheap bastard.
 Geminis are notorious for thriving on incest.

 Cancer (June 23 - July 22)